 Short meal periods.
-Meals you furnish during working hours are furnished for your convenience if the nature of your business restricts an employee to a short meal period (such as 30 or 45 minutes) and the employee can't be expected to eat elsewhere in such a short time.
-For example, meals can qualify for this treatment if your peak work-load occurs during the normal lunch hour.
+Meals you furnish during working hours are furnished for your convenience if the nature of your business (not merely a preference) restricts an employee to a short meal period (such as 30 or 45 minutes) and the employee can't be expected to eat elsewhere in such a short time.
+For example, meals can qualify for this treatment if your peak workload occurs during the normal lunch hour.
 However, they don't qualify if the reason for the short meal period is to allow the employee to leave earlier in the day.